ikhoury/rstreamer/README.md

 - Tasks can be processed concurrently.
 The concurrency level is controlled using `Leases` which effectively back-pressure the polling thread, making it wait until capacity is available before fetching more tasks from the queue.

 ### Subscription Manager
-All work subscriptions must be added to the `SubscriptionManager` prior to activation.
+All subscriptions must be added to the `SubscriptionManager` prior to activation.
 The manager depends on a `RedisBatchPoller`, the application driver for polling tasks from redis.
 Its current implementation is `JedisBatchPoller`, which uses the jedis driver to communicate with redis.
 To ensure graceful shutdown, call `deactivateSubscriptions()` before exiting your application to stop polling from redis and finish processing outstanding tasks.